The best movies to stream on Valentine's Day

 Once is a beautiful movie about an unnamed Irish busker and an unnamed Czech pianist who meet cute on the streets of Dublin, deciding to record a demo together.
 Slowly, the pair starts to fall in love, with their songs acting as a reflection of their budding relationship.
 An indie which took the world by storm, Once is an absolutely splendid musical romance with a wonderful soundtrack that you'll likely want to acquire immediately after your first viewing.

-Watch Once on Stan
+Watch Once on Netflix

 Eternal Sunshine of the Spotless Mind